 After that, you need to build a realistic project plan.

-Set the project up as a series of small projects where you compete the analysis and implement your findings on one system, document your results, benefits, and lessons learned before you go to the next system.
+Set the project up as a series of small projects where you complete the analysis and implement your findings on one system, document your results, benefits, and lessons learned before you go to the next system.
 This way the business will get benefits sooner.
 Don’t analyse all the systems and then implement all the changes.
 This takes too long and delays the bottom-line impact, which puts the project at risk.

 Of course, there are a whole series of steps involved in setting up and delivering a project like this, but I won’t go into those here.